-- ½ teaspoon vanilla
+- 1 teaspoon vanilla

-- 1 ¼ cup plus 3 tablespoons flour
+- 1 ¼ flour

 - 1 teaspoon baking soda

-- ½ teaspoon flaky sea salt
+- ½ teaspoon salt

-- 4 cups flaked coconut, unsweetened
+- 4 cups flaked coconut unsweetened (14 oz)

 - Preheat oven to 350º.
 Line baking sheets with parchment paper.

 - Whisk flour, baking soda and salt together in a separate bowl.
 Pour half into butter mixture and mix until combined, then add remaining flour and mix again.
-Add coconut in two parts as well.
+Add coconut and mix until combined.

 - Scoop onto baking sheet, flatten slightly with the palm of your hand.
 Bake for 12-14 minutes.